demisto/content/Packs/CortexXDR/Playbooks/Cortex_XDR_-_Retrieve_File_v2_README.md

-Retrieves files from selected endpoints.
-You can retrieve up to 20 files, from no more than 10 endpoints.
+This playbook retrieves files from selected endpoints.
+You can retrieve up to 20 files, from 10 endpoints.
 Inputs for this playbook are:
 - A comma-separated list of endpoint IDs.
 - A comma-separated list of file paths for your operating system, either Windows, Linux, or Mac.
 At least one file path is required.